Critical Fluctuations at Finite-Time Dynamical Phase Transition: Results

 Figure~\ref{fig:chi}(a) shows $\chi_0^L$ for different system sizes.
 Analogous to $\chi_\text{eq}$ in Fig.~\ref{fig:equilibrium}(b), $\chi_0^L$ shows a pronounced peak whose magnitude becomes larger as the system size increases.

-In the perhaps most direct way, $\gamma_t/\nu_t$ can be estimated from the maximum of the susceptibility, $\chi_{\rm{max}}^L$ for different system sizes. $\chi_{\rm{max}}^L$ scales with the system size as~\cite{privman1990}, \eqn{ \chi_{\rm{max}}^L \sim L^{\gamma_t/\nu_t}. } The inset of Fig.~\ref{fig:chi}(a) shows $\chi_{\rm{max}}^L$ as a function of $L$ on a log-log scale.
-The errors are calculated using a bootstrapping method~\cite{bootstrap}.
-A power-law fit gives $\gamma_t/\nu_t = 1.90\pm 0.01$ for $\mathscr{J}_q=0$.
-Note that for the linear interpolation to $1/b\to0$ in our estimate of $t_c$ in Sec.~\ref{sec:tc}, we implicitly assumed $\nu_t=1$~\cite{privman1990}, consistent with the data given our standard error.
-Combining these two results, we thus obtain $\gamma_t = 1.90$, $\nu_t = 1$, and $t_c = 2.79$.
+In perhaps the most direct way, $\gamma_t/\nu_t$ can be estimated from the maximum of the susceptibility, $\chi_{\rm{max}}^L$ for different system sizes.
+With the system size, $\chi_{\rm{max}}^L$ scales as~\cite{privman1990} \eqn{ \chi_{\rm{max}}^L \sim L^{\gamma_t/\nu_t}. } The inset of Fig.~\ref{fig:chi}(a) confirms the power-law scaling of $\chi_{\rm{max}}^L$ as a function of $L$.
+Together with Eq.~\eqref{eq:chimax_scaling}, a power-law fit in principle provides an estimate for $\gamma_t/\nu_t$.
+In practice, however, this method is error prone, since it depends on $\chi_0^L$ evaluated at a single point (the maximum $\chi_{\rm{max}}^L$).
+A more accurate method relies on determining the exponents from finite intervals $\Delta y_t$ of the dynamical scaling function $Y_{\chi_0}(y_t)$~\cite{newman1996monte} in Eq.~\eqref{eq:chi_scaling}, and extrapolating to the limit $\Delta y_t\to 0$.

-As a consistency check, we use these values to collapse the susceptibilities in Fig.~\ref{fig:chi}(a).
-Figure~\ref{fig:chi}(b) shows a good although not perfect collapse of the data and thus confirms the consistency of the above method.

-The slight imperfections in the collapse are probably due to the fact that finite-size effects in the non-equilibrium data arise from multiple sources: the initial configuration, the finite-time conditioning, and the relaxation dynamics.
-The initial inverse coupling temperature, $\mathscr{J}$, as well as the initial equilibrium rate function $V_\text{eq}$ are affected by finite system size because $\mathscr{J}=1.03\mathscr{J}_c$ is close to the critical point at equilibrium.
-However, initiating the system close to $\mathscr{J}_c$ is required in order to obtain a sufficiently large ensemble of conditioned relaxation trajectories.
+An accurate treatment of finite-size effects in the non-equilibrium data turns out to be crucial, because these effects arise from multiple sources: the initial configuration, the finite-time conditioning, and the relaxation dynamics.
+In particular, the initial inverse coupling temperature, $\mathscr{J}$, as well as the initial equilibrium rate function $V_\text{eq}$ are affected by finite system size because $\mathscr{J}$ is close to the critical point $\mathscr{J}_c$ at equilibrium.
+However, initiating the system close to $\mathscr{J}_c$ is required to obtain a sufficiently large ensemble of conditioned relaxation trajectories.
 In addition, the dynamics is also affected by finite $L$, because first, $L$ needs to be small enough to ensure a sufficient sample size and second, one needs to choose a small (but large enough) window around $m=0$ (of order $\sim N^{-\frac12}$ here) for the conditioning on $m=0$ at different $t$.
-Finite-size effects cumulating from these sources explain why the collapse is less good than in the equilibrium case, cf. Fig.~\ref{fig:equilibrium}(c), which suffers from only one source of finite-size effects.
+Finite-size effects cumulating from these sources explain why a careful finite-size scaling analysis is required to determine the critical exponents.